gdsbook/book/notebooks/06_spatial_autocorrelation.md

 )
 ```

-Technically speaking, creating a Moran Plot is very similar to creating any other scatterplot in Python:
+Technically speaking, creating a Moran Plot is very similar to creating any other scatterplot in Python.
+We will make one for Figure 4.

 ```python caption="Brexit vote, % leave Moran Scatterplot." tags=[]
 f, ax = plt.subplots(1, figsize=(6, 6))